escherpad/luna/README.md

 ## About Ge

 I'm a graduate student studying quantum information and quantum computer at University of Chicago.
 When I'm not tolling away in a cleanroom or working on experiments, I write `(java|type)script` to relax.
+You can find my publications here: [google scholar](https://scholar.google.com/citations?user=vaQcF6kAAAAJ&hl=en)

-# LICENSING
+## LICENSING

 MIT.